Excel Pivot Table Date Filter Not Working (2 Possible Solutions)

 B8 Cell has Text Format

-• Text format impedes the pivot table to add this value in date filtering.
+• Text format impedes the pivot table from adding this value in date filtering.
 So, now, click on the B8 cell >> go to the Home tab >> Number group >> click on the downward arrow inside the Number Format text box >> choose the Short Date option from the listed options.

 Make the B8 Cell as Date Format to Fix Pivot Table Date Filter Not Working

-Thus, you can see, that all the values of your Date column are now in the Date format and now the pivot table data filter will work accordingly.
+Thus, you can see that all the values of your Date column are now in the Date format and now the pivot table data filter will work accordingly.

 1.2 Using ISTEXT Function